rust-lang/book/src/ch03-05-control-flow.md

 #### Conditional Loops With `while`

-It's often useful for a program to have a condition that can be evaluated within a loop.
+It’s often useful for a program to have a condition that can be evaluated within a loop.
 While the condition is true, the loop runs.
 When the condition ceases to be true, we call `break`, stopping the loop.
-This could be implemented with a combination of `loop`, `if`, `else`, and `break`; you could try that now in a program, if you'd like.
+This could be implemented with a combination of `loop`, `if`, `else`, and `break`; you could try that now in a program, if you’d like.

 But this pattern is so common that Rust has a more efficient language construct for it, called a `while` loop.
-Here's an example using `while`: this program loops three times, counting down each time.
+Here’s an example using `while`: this program loops three times, counting down each time.
 Finally, after the loop, it prints another message, then exits: